DeFi-Kai/dune-etl-agent/README.md

 # Agentic Pipeline for Onchain Analytics

 This is an agentic pipeline for onchain analytics and Dune dashboards.
+It automates the development of blockchain datasets and aggregation with data from APIs.

 Start by defining a data spec and the agent writes, tests, and pushes DuneSQL queries to Dune, with GitHub for version control and optional GitHub Actions for materializing heavy API endpoints.

 ![Pipeline Architecture](onchain-analysis-architecture.svg)